A bit of Cloudflare’s Birthday Week history, Tunnels, and welcome Michele Yetman

 So apparently, this was the first use case where a birthday week with announcements like giving back became innovation weeks.

 Yes.
-I mean, we certainly have mutated this over time and it's become different things.
+I mean, we certainly have mutated this over time and it's become, you know, different things.

 And I think we now have birthday week is like our cornerstone innovation week.